yichengxia/Penn-CIS581/README.md

-# Exploring Image Style Transfer: From Neural Style Transfer to CycleGAN
+# Image Style Transfer: From Neural Style Transfer to CycleGAN

 In this project, we implement two deep learning based methods for image style transfer.